auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/track-consent-with-custom-ui.md

 We will see four different implementations for this:

-- one that displays a flag, works for database connections, and uses [Auth0.js](/libraries/auth0js) to create the user (used by Single Page Applications)
+1. one that displays a flag, works for database connections, and uses the [auth0.js](/libraries/auth0js) library to create the user (used by Single Page Applications)
-- one that displays a flag, works for database connections, and uses the [Authentication API](/api/authentication#signup) to create the user (used by Regular Web Apps)
+1. one that displays a flag, works for database connections, and uses the [Authentication API](/api/authentication#signup) to create the user (used by Regular Web Apps)
-- one that displays a flag, works for social connections, and uses the [Management API](/api/management/v2) to update the user's information (used either by SPAs or Regular Web Apps)
+1. one that displays a flag, works for social connections, and uses the [Management API](/api/management/v2) to update the user's information (used either by SPAs or Regular Web Apps)
-- one that displays links to other pages where the Terms & Conditions and/or privacy policy information can be reviewed (used either by SPAs or Regular Web Apps)
+1. one that displays links to other pages where the Terms & Conditions and/or privacy policy information can be reviewed (used either by SPAs or Regular Web Apps)

 All implementations will have the same final result, a `consentGiven` property saved at the [user's metadata](/metadata).

-## Option 1: Use Auth0.js
+## Option 1: Use auth0.js

 In this section, we will use a simple Single Page Application and customize the login widget to add a flag which users can use to provide consent information.
 Instead of building an app from scratch, we will use [Auth0's JavaScript Quickstart sample](/quickstart/spa/vanillajs).
 We will also use [Auth0's Universal Login Page](/hosted-pages/login) so we can implement a [Universal Login experience](/guides/login/centralized-vs-embedded), instead of embedding the login in our app.